ozkary/ozkary.github.io/_posts/2023/2023-08-05-data-engineering-process-fundamentals-data-streaming.md

 ### Apache Kafka

 Kafka acts as the ingestion layer or message broker in the streaming pipeline.
 It serves as a highly durable, fault-tolerant, and scalable event streaming platform.
 Data producers, which can be various sources like applications, sensors, or webhooks publish events (messages) to Kafka topics.
 These events are typically small pieces of data containing information such as transactions, logs, or sensor readings.
-This is a simplified overview of how Kafka works:
+Let's look at a simplified overview of how Kafka works:

 - Kafka organizes events into topics.
 A topic is a logical channel or category to which records (messages) are sent by producers and from which records are consumed by consumers.
 Topics serve as the central mechanism for organizing and categorizing data within Kafka.
 Each topic can have multiple partitions to support fail-over scenarios